avocado-framework/avocado/docs/source/Mux.rst

-When you need to put a file into a different location, for example when you have two files and you don't want the content to be merged into a single place becomming effectively a single blob, you can do that by giving a name to your yaml file::
+When you need to put a file into a different location, for example when you have two files and you don't want the content to be merged into a single place becoming effectively a single blob, you can do that by giving a name to your yaml file::

     avocado run sleeptest.py --mux-yaml duration:duration.yaml